 Data Protection and Privacy Notice

-Beacon Legal Management and Compliance is the trading name of Stuart Blake, of 7 Trefoil Close, Worcester WR5 3QR (“BLMC”).
+Beacon Legal Management and Compliance is the trading name of Stuart Blake, of The Belfry, 6 Montgomerie Close, Powick, Worcester WR2 4QW (“BLMC”).

 BLMC is subject to the provisions of the Data Protection Act 2018 which incorporates the EU General Data Protection Regulation (“GDPR”).
 BLMC is a Data Controller and a Data Processor but is not required under the Data Protection Act 2018 to appoint a Data Protection officer and has not done so.
 All enquiries regarding data protection within BLMC should be directed to Stuart Blake at the address given above, or by email to firstname.lastname@example.org, or by ‘phone to 07530 702175.
 BLMC is registered with the Information Commissioner in England and Wales and the registration number is ZA431760.